Saturday, 29th of May

 We went in search of the wishing well.
 It's believed the well is home to sacred eel who can predict whether couples’ relationships will succeed; It is said that if you drop an handkerchief with some crumbs on the top and it remains afloat, then the couple is faithful to each other.

 We didn't have a handkerchief but an old rag that was once a curtain, had to proof the principle.
 As one can clearly see in the picture above; it floats.
+Maybe because it was soaked in bilge oil, or full of light weight sneeze, who knows.

 As we got back to the boat, I wanted to know what the settled anchor looked like on the seabed.
 It wasn't an elegant display and caused some laughs amongst the crew.